vllab-cau/vllab-cau.github.io/_pages/about.md

 Our research interests include efficient machine learning, automated machine learning, multi-modal learning, multi-task learning, continual learning, machine unlearning, representation learning, and their applications to robotics and computer vision, but not limited to.

-NOTE: Please visit our new website: [AI & Robotics Lab](https://ai-robotics-lab.github.io/)
+Please visit our new website: [AI & Robotics Lab](https://ai-robotics-lab.github.io/)